Roscrea Friary

-Roscrea Friary (Mainistir na bProinsiasach) is a ruined medieval Franciscan friary and National Monument located in Roscrea, County Tipperary, Ireland.
+Roscrea Friary (Mainistir na bProinsiasach) is a ruined medieval Franciscan friary and National Monument in Roscrea, County Tipperary, Ireland.
 It is on Abbey Street, in the west end of Roscrea, on the north bank of the River Bunnow.
 The Friary was founded in the 15th century by Greyfriars (Franciscans) and later destroyed by British soldiers.
-What remains are the north and east walls and the bell-tower.
+What remains are the north and east walls and the bell tower.

 History

 Tradition ascribes the first foundation of a monastery here to Crónán of Roscrea (died 640).

 Roscrea Friary was founded before 1477 by the Order of Friars Minor Conventual (Greyfriars) by Maolruanaidh Ó Cerbaill (Mulrooney O'Carroll, King of Éile; 1390–c.1480) and his wife Bibiana (née Dempsey).

 It was reformed c.
 1490 for the Order of Friars Minor.
 The present buildings date to that period.

 The friary was dissolved c.
 1577–79 and destroyed by English soldiers.
 Fr Thady O'Daly escaped capture but was later hanged in Limerick.